 Since its groundbreaking introduction by Satoshi Nakamoto in a paper entitled: ‘Bitcoin: A Peer-to-Peer Electronic Cash System,’ on October 31, 2008, the term Bitcoin has nearly become a household name.
-Over the last nine years, this crypto currency has maintained nearly an upward trajectory – culminating in its price reaching $19,783.21 – a week before Christmas.
+Over the last nine years, this Blockchain Cryptocurrency has maintained nearly an upward trajectory – culminating in its price reaching $19,783.21 – a week before Christmas.

-Evidently, an ‘idea,’ resulting in such spectacular monetized returns merits a closer look from the crypto currency traders, to use knowledge to make better investment/trading decisions.
+Evidently, an ‘idea,’ resulting in such spectacular monetized returns merits a closer look from the blockchain cryptocurrency traders, to use knowledge to make better investment/trading decisions.
 For example,

 In addition, an attendant objective is to draw the traders’ attention to several other investment opportunities in BCT technology, and ALTCOINS that yield equally spectacular returns.